ansible/ansible/docsite/rst/playbooks.rst

 Look at the bottom of the playbook execution for a summary of the nodes that were executed and how they performed.
-General failures and fatal "unreachable" communication attempts are kept seperate in the counts.
+General failures and fatal "unreachable" communication attempts are kept separate in the counts.

 If you ever want to see detailed output from successful modules as well as unsuccessful ones, use the '--verbose' flag.
 This is available in Ansible 0.5 and later.